Nadeau-Innovations/site/content/authors/admin/_index.md

 <!-- make sure "description" in config/_default/params.toml is also updated -->

+Nicholas Nadeau helps companies build next-generation technologies and empowers high-performance teams through Fractional CTO services.

+He has spent the last decade creating unique technologies for the biomedical, food robotics, collaborative robotics, and additive manufacturing domains.
-Nicholas Nadeau is the CTO of [Halodi Robotics](https://www.halodi.com/), leading their engineering and worldwide expansion to bring safe and capable humanoid robots to everyone.
+As CTO of Halodi Robotics, he led their engineering and worldwide expansion to bring safe and capable humanoid robots to everyone.
+While at AON3D (YC W17) as the head of engineering, he built accessible high-performance 3D printers, leading to the first 3D printed parts on the moon and space station.

-He is a professional engineer (P.Eng.) and a member of the Ordre des ingénieurs du Québec (OIQ).
+Nicholas is a professional engineer (P.Eng.) and a member of the Ordre des ingénieurs du Québec (OIQ).
-Nicholas received his Ph.D. from [École de technologie supérieure](http://en.etsmtl.ca/Unites-de-recherche/CoRo/Accueil?lang=en-CA), where his research combined [machine learning]({{< ref "publication/nadeau-2018-evolutionary" >}}) and [collaborative robotics]({{< ref "publication/nadeau-2019-impedance" >}}) to develop methods for [safe robotic freehand medical ultrasound]({{< ref "publication/nadeau-2019-towards" >}}).
+Nicholas received his Ph.D. from École de technologie supérieure, where his research combined machine learning and collaborative robotics to develop safe robotic freehand medical ultrasound methods.
-He is actively involved in the Montréal startup community, being a mentor at several accelerators, including [NextAI](https://www.nextcanada.com/next-ai/), [Techstars](https://www.techstars.com/accelerators/montreal-ai), [Creative Destruction Lab](https://creativedestructionlab.com/locations/montreal/), and [FounderFuel](https://founderfuel.com/).
+He is actively involved in the Montréal startup community, being a mentor at several accelerators, including NextAI, Techstars, Creative Destruction Lab, and FounderFuel.

-Nicholas has spent the last decade creating unique technologies for the [biomedical](https://www.rogue-research.com/), [food robotics](https://www.ypc-technologies.com/), [collaborative robotics](https://www.halodi.com/), and [additive manufacturing](https://www.aon3d.com/) domains.